Sophie5/CV/Sophie's CV.md

   <a href= "https://www.makersacademy.com/about-us/">Makers Academy</a> (February 2016 - May 2016)

 Makers is Europes leading web development bootcamp.
 It's a highly selective 12 week course.
 The program adopts a "learn by doing" approach, which is achieved mostly through self-directed, project-based work.
-We were encouraged to work in pairs on pratical coding challenges, wu=ith weekly tests, culminating in a final project.
+We were encouraged to work in pairs on pratical coding challenges, with weekly tests, culminating in a final project.

 OOP, TDD, SOLID, MVC, DDD
 Software Craftsmanship